Definition:

 Data types used in RTB:

-– Age, gender, location, etc
+– Age, gender, location, etc.

-2. Behavioral data
+2. Behavioral data:

-– Browsing history, interests, etc
+– Browsing history, interests, etc.

-3. Contextual data
+3. Contextual data:

-– Page content, keywords, etc
+– Page content, keywords, etc.

-4. First part data
+4. First party data:

 – Collected directly by advertisers or publishers

-– Acquired from specialized data suppliers
+– Purchased from specialist data providers

 Important metrics in RTB:

-1. CPM (Cost per Thousand Impressions)
+1. CPM (Cost per Thousand Impressions):

-2. CTR (Click-Through Rate)
+2. CTR (Click-Through Rate):

-3. Conversion Rate
+3. Conversion Rate:

 – Percentage of users who perform the desired action

-4. Viewability
+4. Viewability:

-– Percentage of effectively visible impressions
+– Percentage of impressions actually visible

-5. Frequency
+5. Frequency:

 – Number of times a user sees the same ad